Top picks: Playgrounds

 Airport Park – Cents

 You probably wouldn't be too pleased if you were taking this wooden plane on a real flight, but it is perfect for tiny tots.
 The airport park on Op der Heed even has a check-in, a plane hangar, a departures and arrivals area, and kids can play in the sandpit while the real aeroplanes fly frighteningly close overhead.
 Probably the only drawback is that there is no shade, so bring a parasol.

 There are plenty of farms in Luxembourg, but you might not want your little ones to be rolling in the mud.
-Farm-mad kids can go crazy without the cow dung at the farm themed wooden playground on Rue Abbé Francois Lascombes, complete with wooden tractor, barn, a pigsty and of course, a cow.
+Farm-mad kids can go crazy at this playground on Rue Abbé Francois Lascombes, complete with wooden tractor, barn, a pigsty and, of course, a cow.
 The park has picnic tables and football goal posts too.
 Older kids might prefer the skate park on Muehlenweg.

 Kaltreis – Bonnevoie

 The recently renovated space-themed Kaltreis recreational park boasts a rocket ship, an outdoor fitness area and chess board, ping pong tables, and a bowling alley.
 Watch out for the water jets.

 It's fitting that a wooden castle park complete with turrets and a carriage should be on Rue Charlemagne in Belair as a testimony to Charles the Great.
 The castle has chickens, mice, crows, and horses, in addition to a knight.
 There's even a prison for naughty children.